mahdi124710/DataGeneration/README.md

 # DataGeneration

-Synthetic financial correlation matrix and time series generation This project is inspired by mlfinlab data generation folder, but all of the codes are implemented independently.
-For more information on how to use the functions check the jupyter notebook added to the project.
-All of the reference papers are mentioned above each function.
+The mlfinlab data generation folder inspires this project, but all codes are implemented independently.
+For more information on how to use the functions, check the Jupyter Notebook added to the project.
+All of the reference papers are mentioned in each function's docstring.

-You can see some of the implemented methods with some visualization below.
+You can see the visualization of some of the implemented methods below.

+Methods for synthetic correlation matrix generation:
++ CorrGAN
++ C-Vine
++ D-Vine
++ Extended Onion
++ HCBM
+Methods for verifying correlation matrix properties:
++ Marchenko-Pastur
++ Perron-Frobenius
++ Hierarchical Structure
++ Scale-free MST
++ Distribution of pairwise correlation
+Methods for discovering time series dependencies:
++ GPR
++ GNPR

 ## Correlated Random Walks
 ![image](https://user-images.githubusercontent.com/36361539/184535768-95d1cf8e-2128-435e-979f-c1800bb509b3.png)